Yadira Pascault Orozco: In popular culture

 Orozco has been a reference for works of modern visual art and also literature.
 In 2016, the Mexican muralist Julio Carrasco Bretón depicted her face on a large scale wall painting created specifically for Hotel El Parque México in Mexico City.
 The lead character "Violeta" in the Mexican writer Xavier Velasco's novel, Diablo Guardián, was largely inspired by Pascault Orozco's personal character and speech patterns.
 The book won the Premio Alfaguara book award in 2003.

-In mid-2016, after attending the opening of Perception - an exhibition by the New York contemporary artist Carole Feuerman at KM Fine Arts in Los Angeles - the artist invited Pascault Orozco to New York to become the subject of a full-sized hyper-realist sculpture.
+After attending the opening of Perception, an exhibition by the New York contemporary artist Carole Feuerman at KM Fine Arts in Los Angeles, in 2016 the artist invited Pascault Orozco to New York to become the subject of a full-sized hyper-realist sculpture.

 The finished result, a life-sized sculpture entitled, The Midpoint, portraying Yadira Pascault Orozco (wearing a one-piece swimsuit and a bathing cap) made its debut in Feuerman's 2017 solo showing at Giardino della Marinaressa, part of the 2017 Venice Biennale.
 Later in 2020, the sculpture was a focal point of an arts debate about the piece and its place in Tübingen, Germany involving mayor Boris Palmer and prominent members of the arts and culture community.